-The Company and PPD Development, L.P. ("PPD") are parties to a master clinical research organization services agreement dated January 29, 2010, a related work order dated June 25, 2010 and a related work order dated April 8, 2011 under which PPD provides clinical research organization ("CRO") services in support of the Company's clinical trials.
-PPD is entitled to cumulative payments of up to \$18.3 million under these arrangements, which is payable by the Company in varying amounts upon PPD achieving specified milestones.
-During the year ended December 31, 2010, the Company expensed \$1.8 million upon contract execution and \$1.1 million upon a clinical study commencement of enrollment in North America.
-During the year ended December 31, 2011, additional milestones related to commencing enrollment in Europe, Latin America and Asia, along with enrollment based milestones, were met and the Company recorded an aggregate \$4.0 million expense.
-During the six months ended June 30, 2012, two enrollment related milestones were met and the Company recorded an expense of \$2.6 million.
+The Company and PPD Development, L.P. ("PPD") are parties to a master clinical research organization services agreement dated January 29, 2010, a related work order dated April 8, 2011 under which PPD provides clinical research organization ("CRO") services in support of the Company's clinical trials.
+PPD is entitled to cumulative payments of up to \$23.0 million under these arrangements, which is payable by the Company in varying amounts upon PPD achieving specified milestones.
+During the year ended December 31, 2011, additional milestones related to commencing enrollment in Europe, Latin America and Asia, along with enrollment based milestones, were met and the Company recorded an aggregate \$4.0 million expense of which \$3.1 million was incurred during the nine months ended September 30, 2011.
+During the nine months ended September 30, 2012, the Company recorded an expense of \$3.9 million upon execution of a workorder and achieving two enrollment related milestones.